Hoangson1506/Recommender-System/README.md

 # 3. Put the data from the container's temp folder into HDFS
 docker exec -it namenode hdfs dfs -put /tmp/data/* /data
+# if error encountered, use this instead:
+docker exec -it namenode bash -c "hdfs dfs -put /tmp/data/* /data/"
 ```

 You can (optionally) verify the data was loaded correctly by listing the contents of the HDFS directory: